On Bayesian Mechanics: A Physics of and by Beliefs: The free energy principle and Bayesian mechanics: an overview

 This section moves to the density dynamics formulation of the FEP.
 Recent literature on the FEP (circa 2012-2019) has tended to focus on the density dynamics formulation, which defines a \textit{probability density over states} that evolves over time, as opposed to a probability density over paths.
 In this setting, we are still dealing with paths of stationary action.
 However, in the new setting, we assume that the statistics of the underlying probability density have a something called a \textit{steady state solution}.
 We discuss a result known as the \textit{approximate Bayesian inference lemma} (ABIL), which takes on two main forms in the literature, depending of the statistics of the target system.
 Additional assumptions can be made about the about sparse coupling and conditional independence of a particular system.
 When they are, they are helpful in that they make some of the mathematical derivations simpler and also, importantly, in that they allow us to say \textit{more informative things about the flow} of target systems.

+The density dynamics formulation has been explored for a number of reasons.
+The first is that non-equilibrium steady state, which features the breaking of detailed balance and a recurrence implied by solenoidal flow (see below), is an interesting model of biorhythms and other biological regularities.
+As such, looking at how far one can go under the assumption of a steady state density is an interesting exercise for modelling purposes.
+Since the path-based formulation is asymptotically equivalent to the density dynamics formulation (i.e., since maximum calibre is asymptotically equivalent to maximum entropy), nothing is lost by looking at the more restricted, special case\textemdash provided, of course, that the limitations of this approximation are noted.
+The second reason is pedagogical: it is that the derivations of the relevant equations of motion are less involved in ordinary coordinates when one assumes a steady state density.

 The reader should note that, perhaps a bit confusingly, to say that a system is at steady state, or has a steady state solution, is \textit{not} a characterisation of the states of a system per se, but rather a characterisation of the \textit{time evolution} of the \textit{underlying probability density} of the system.
 To say that a system has a \textit{steady state solution} means that, if left unperturbed, the system would flow on the manifold defined by that solution until it arrives at a stationary point\textemdash or orbit\textemdash of that solution, where the variation of the action is zero.
-Here, the steady state solution acts as a kind of \textit{potential} that drives the system back to a stationary point.
 To say that the system \textit{is at} steady state, in turn, means that the density dynamics have stopped evolving and is now \textit{at}\textemdash (or \textit{near}, in the presence of random fluctuations)\textemdash a stationary point of its action functional, at which the action cannot further be minimised.
+It does not mean that the system has evolved to a fixed point.

 More formally, when the FEP is applied to the density over states, as opposed to paths, we assume that the equations of motion for the system admit a \textit{non-equilibrium steady-state density} (NESS) density.
-Formally, a NESS density is a stationary solution to the Fokker-Planck equation for the density dynamics \cite{pavliotis_stochastic_nodate} describing \eqref{eq:stoch_blanket}.
-The assumption that this density exists makes the FEP less generally applicable (how much less is still being debated, see \cite{aguilera2021particular} and the responses to that paper); but under these conditions, it can be used to say interesting things about \textit{flow} of self-organising systems.
+Formally, a NESS density is a stationary solution to the Fokker-Planck equation for the density dynamics describing \eqref{eq:stoch_blanket}.
+The assumption that this density exists makes the FEP less generally applicable (how much less is still being debated, see \cite{miguel} and the responses to that paper); but under these conditions, it can be used to say interesting things about \textit{flow} of self-organising systems.

 Under the FEP, a NESS density satisfies the following properties: